ansible/workshops/exercises/ansible_security/2.1-suspicious/README.md

 ![QRadar Log Activity showing logs from Snort and Check Point](images/qradar_filter_logs.png)

 Now the list of logs is better to analyze.
 Verify that events are making it to QRadar from Check Point.
 If that is not the case straight away, check if logs are coming in for the log source **SIM GENERIC LOG DSM-7**.
 In that case, wait a minute or two.
-Sometimes it takes a little bit of time until QRadar identifies a new log source and sorts logs acoordingly instead. until then the logs are identified as coming from an unknown source and are sorted into the generic log source.
+Sometimes it takes a little bit of time until QRadar identifies a new log source and sorts logs acoordingly.
+Until then the logs are identified as coming from an unknown source and are sorted into the generic log source.

 Also, if you change the **View** from **Real Time** to for example **Last 5 Minutes** you can even click on individual events to see more details of the data the firewall sends you.

 Let's verify that QRadar also properly shows the log source.
-In the QRadar UI, click on the burger menu in the left upper corner, and click on **Admin**.
+In the QRadar UI, click on the "hamburger button" (three horizontal bars) in the left upper corner, and click on **Admin** down at the bottom.
 In there, click on **Log Sources**.
 A new window opens and shows the new log sources.

 ![QRadar Log Sources](images/qradar_log_sources.png)